morisawausa/_vfvisualizer/README.md

 #### 2. Installing Tools

 You might not have the required commands for building `.ufo` files and font binaries installed right now.
-You can install all the required tools:
+You can install all the required tools (`glyphs2ufo` and `fontmake`) by installing the `fontmake` package.

-- `glyphs2ufo`
-- `fontmake`

-By installing the `fontmake` package.
 To do this, open your terminal and run:

 ```sh
 pip3 install fontmake